 And it’s worth noting that the chart only implies the “legal” penalties for driving without insurance in Florida.
 The downstream effects can be much more substantial.
 One example includes paying out-of-pocket medical and property expenses if you cause an accident.
 Another example is a probable rate hike to your insurance premium.
 A provider will likely see you as a high-risk driver for operating a vehicle without insurance, which typically results in higher rates.

 Getting into an accident without insurance

-Getting into an accident without insurance in Florida is complicated.
-Since Florida is a no-fault state, the other driver’s PIP and PDL should provide coverage to them – even if you’re the one who caused the accident.
-If the other driver also has uninsured motorist coverage, then they should also receive reimbursement for lost wages, pain and suffering and other payments.
+Getting into an accident without insurance in Florida can be complicated.
+Since Florida is a no-fault state, the other driver’s PIP should initially provide coverage to them for their injuries (and lost wages, as explained above) — even if you’re the one who caused the accident.
+If the other driver also has uninsured motorist coverage, they could also receive reimbursement from that coverage.